jagerber48/sciform/docs/source/options.rst

 exponent is constrained to be a multiple of 10, consistent with the IEC binary prefixes.
 The mantissa ``m`` satisfies ``1 <= m < 1024``.

-Binary formatting can be chosen to display a number in scientific notation in base-2.

 >>> sform = Formatter(FormatOptions(exp_mode=ExpMode.BINARY_IEC))
 >>> print(sform(2048))